 Laura Latimer creates artworks that explore our ever-growing footprint on the planet and the impact of human construction on biological systems.
 Her studio practice focuses on sculpture, large-scale installation, and experimental photography.

 Laura earned her BFA in 2005 from Texas State University.
 She has constructed site-specific sculptural installations for public, non-profit, and traditional art spaces including Dimension Gallery in Austin, Mineral School Residency in Washington state, Box 13 ArtSpace in Houston, Clamp Light Gallery in San Antonio, and Austin City Hall.
 Her artworks have been exhibited at the Illinois State Museum, Fort Wayne Museum of Art, IN, and throughout Texas.
-Most recently, she has created multiple temporary works for Northern-Southern Gallery’s series of outdoor art interventions.
+Most recently, she created temporary works for Northern-Southern Gallery’s series of art interventions.
 Laura is currently assimilating to daily life in the UK and will work between Texas and The North.

 SELECT EVENTS & EXHIBITIONS

 2021 TO > TOO > TOOO, temporary art curated by Northern-Southern Gallery, Austin TX

 2020 No Outlet, temporary outdoor art curated by Northern-Southern Gallery

 2020 On the Plight of the Primrose, site-specific installation, Dimension Gallery, Austin TX

 2019 Intersectionality of Inquiry, Clamp Light Gallery, San Antonio TX